Best Yarra Valley Wineries 2019

 We arrived at De Bortoli in the charming Yarra Valley to be greeted by Leanne De Bortoli (Manager of Vineyard and Restaurant) and Stephen Webber (husband and Chief Winemaker/Manager), with a glass of newly launched De Bortoli Prosecco.
 Is there a more agreeable place on the planet than the Yarra Valley on a sunny day?
 And the estate at De Bortoli is looking magnificent.

-Dessert was served with the iconic dessert wine of the nation - Noble One Riesling.
+One of my favourites is the iconic dessert wine of the nation - Noble One Riesling.
 Golden joy.

 De Bortoli boasts sweeping views of hills and vineyards; idyllic.